andrew-waite/SoftwareEngineeringPractice/README.md

 # SoftwareEngineeringPractice
-Simple website that pulls and stores data from a mysql database
+Simple website that pulls and stores data from a mariaDB database